wenlili/GISCUP-2020/ConceptDoc.md

 Learning traffic pattern could allow the Fleet Manager to more optimally assign agents to resource, as well as pick a longer, but quicker route.

+## Implementation Plan

+1. Write Unit Tests for existing GISCUP 2019.
+This is an ideal way but we might not have time for this.
+1. Move all planning into a new Fleet Manager class, and supply fleet managers that models current random walk and random destination agent.
+The code should behave largely the same as the original at this point.
+1. TBD